METALS-Shrinking LME stocks push zinc prices to 8-month high

 TRADE: The United States and China may be in the final weeks of discussions to hammer out a deal to ease their tit-for-tat tariffs dispute, U.S. Trade Representative Robert Lighthizer said on Tuesday.

-Additional reporting by Tom Daly; Editing by Mark Potter
+Additional reporting by Tom Daly in Beijing and Eric Onstad in London; Editing by Mark Potter and Kirsten Donovan